Google TV Adding YouTube Shorts Is a Reminder That Discovery Surfaces Change Faster Than Most Content Systems

 What kind of content decays the fastest?

 Content tied to trends, platform features, or temporary search intent decays the fastest.
 Short news posts, seasonal promos, and pages built around a passing meme lose traffic quickly because the query stops mattering.
-Evergreen how-to content, like how to boil eggs or how to screenshot on Mac, lasts longer because the need stays the same even when the surface changes.
+Evergreen how-to content, such as how to clean a specific material or how to choose the right size, lasts longer because the need stays the same even when the surface changes.

 What is the simplest content system for a small team?

 Use one question bank, one source document per topic, and one reuse plan for every piece.
-Pick customer questions from support, sales, and search data, write one solid answer, then adapt it into a product page section, FAQ, email snippet, and social post.
-That keeps the team from creating one-off content that cannot be reused when the next query or platform shift arrives.
+Pull customer questions from support, sales, and search data, write one solid answer, then adapt it into a product page section, FAQ, email snippet, and social post.
+This keeps the team from creating one-off content that cannot be reused when the next query or platform shift arrives.

 Written by Richard Newton, Co-founder & CMO, Sprite AI.